Are You Burning Your Best Writing?

 I had a horrible dream.
 I finally completed writing my 150,000 word book late one night.
 It was my greatest work.
 Not only filled with tremendous insights, but also many clever turns of phrase.
 I went to bed with the satisfaction that I had conquered the literary world.

 When I woke up the next morning, I walked into my study and discovered that my maid had burned my entire manuscript.
 She thought all those handwritten pages were waste paper.
 I had no copy.
 I cried out in anguish.

 Of course, you know this is not a true story because I don’t have a maid.
 And I said it was a dream, didn’t I?
 But an incident like this actually happened.
-It sends chills up my back when I think about it.
-I have told it before, so please excuse this retelling.
+It sends chills up my spine when I think about it.

 In 1835, Thomas Carlyle visited his friend John Stuart Mill.
 He asked his old friend to critique his newly completed first volume of the history of the French Revolution.
 Mill’s maid did the unthinkable; she used the pages to kindle the fire.
 Every word became smoke.

 The brave Carlyle completed volumes 2 and 3 first, and John Stuart Mill graciously supplied the blank paper so he could write volume 1 again from scratch.